 Protection dogs do, however, tend to get tired pretty easily.
 With that in mind, you don’t want to overwork your playful protector.
 Additionally, you’ll want to make sure that you’re playing and exercising with your protection dog in a healthy way.

 Specifically, you should be careful when it comes to your dog’s joints.
 Large, muscular dogs tend to need extra attention in that area.
+An important thing to consider is how to keep your dog’s hip healthy.
 To keep their joints healthy, keep your dog from jumping on and off furniture and avoid stairs whenever possible.

 Several exercises can be enjoyable for both you and your protection dog.
 For instance, protection dogs usually love a good game of frisbee or fetch.

 Additionally, guardian dogs enjoy taking walks, and they benefit from them.
-So no matter how much you want to sit down and watch TV when you get home, remember to give your furry pal the attention that he needs first.
+So no matter how much you want to sit down and watch TV when you get home, consider incorporating healthy dog habits into your evening and give your furry pal the attention that he needs first.

 After all, your well-being is this animal’s primary concern.
 It’s important to repay the favor by keeping your protection dog happy and healthy.
 If you want to learn more about how to play with, exercise, and train your protection dog, check out this article published by Purina.

-Maintaining a proper diet is essential when it comes to making sure that your furry friend is happy and healthy.
-This means feeding your protection dog with healthy dog food and treats.
+Maintaining a nutritious diet for a protection dog is essential to keep your furry friend is happy and healthy.
+This means feeding your dog with healthy dog food and treats.

 Guard dogs can be expensive, and the expenses don’t stop after the initial purchase.
 Don’t buy your guardian dog the cheap stuff!
-This animal is tasked with protecting your life, so an investment in your dog’s food is an investment in your safety.
+This animal is tasked with protecting your life, so an investment in healthy dog food is an investment in your safety.

 With only a few exceptions: